reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 a learning rule such as ridge regression.

-To define an ESN in ReservoirPy, we therefore need to connect two nodes in a graph: a :py:class:`Reservoir` node and a :py:class:`Ridge` node.
+To define an ESN in ReservoirPy, we therefore need to connect two nodes in a graph: a :py:class:`~.Reservoir` node and a :py:class:`~.Ridge` node.
 The graph defines that the reservoir internal states must be given as input to the readout.

 These two nodes give access to all characteristics of the reservoir and the readout we define for the task: their parameters, their hyperparameters, their states, their functions, and so on.

-In the following guide, you will learn more about how to work with :py:class:`Node` objects.
+In the following guide, you will learn more about how to work with :py:class:`~.Node` objects.
 If you want to learn more about how to define computational graphs of nodes, you can read :ref:`model`.

 What is a Node, really ?
 ------------------------

-In a computational graph, each operation is represented by a :py:class:`Node`.
+In a computational graph, each operation is represented by a :py:class:`~.Node`.
 A node is able to apply the operation it holds on any data reaching it through all the connections with other nodes in the graph.
 Within ReservoirPy, we define a Node as a simple object holding a function and an internal state (:numref:`node_t0`):